github/training-kit/paths/electron/starting-with-electron/01-getting-started.md

   - [The Best Places to Learn to Code for Absolutely Free](https://learntocodewith.me/posts/code-for-free/)
   - [Awesome, a curated list of learning resources](https://github.com/sindresorhus/awesome)

+  If you don't think you know enough, don't worry.
+We'll walk you through what you need to get this app running, even if you don't have experience in these technologies yet.

 show-me-how:
 tell-me-why: